emqx/emqx-docs/en_US/data-integration/data-bridge-webhook.md

 5. Click the **Add Action** button, select **Forwarding with Data Bridge** from the dropdown list and then select the data bridge you just created under **Data bridge**.
 Then click the **Add** button.
 6. Click the **Create** button at the page bottom to finish the creation.

 Now a rule to forward data to the HTTP server via an HTTP Server data bridge is created.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#` are sent and saved to the HTTP server.

 ## Test Data Bridge and Rule